Catalog Year: 2016-2017

 Epistemology is the philosophical inquiry into the nature, conditions and extent of knowledge.
 Are dreams, hallucinations, and illusions threats to our knowledge?
 Is all knowledge based in our senses or can we have knowledge independent of experience, like propositions in math or logic?
 Is justified true belief sufficient for knowledge?
 Does knowledge shift with context?
 Is knowledge internal or external to a subject’s perspective?
 Does epistemology involve inquiry into the justification of our beliefs or into the natural origins of our beliefs?
 Students study knowledge in at least one particular case—perception, action, memory, inference, or testimony.
 Prerequisite: Previous course in philosophy or consent of instructor

 What is the nature of the mental and how does it relate to the physical body and physical bodies in general?
 Is the mark of the mental intentionality, or “aboutness”?
 What is the nature of representational content of our mental states?
 Are the contents of our mental states determined by facts internal to the individual or facts external to the individual in the physical world?
 What is the nature of consciousness and self-consciousness?
 Students discuss a special topic from the following: perception, action, emotion, memory, thought, language, consciousness, or self-consciousness.
 Prerequisite: a previous course in philosophy or consent of instructor.

 An advanced seminar in philosophy for senior majors in philosophy and in philosophy and religious studies.
-Topics are chosen by the faculty member teaching the seminar.
-This course may be taken by senior philosophy majors or senior philosophy and religious studies majors in lieu of the senior thesis.
+Topics are chosen by the faculty members teaching the seminar.
+This course may be taken by senior philosophy majors or philosophy and religious studies majors in lieu of the senior thesis.

 Students in consultation with a professor research, write, and defend a substantial paper on a topic of their choosing.
 Open only to philosophy and to philosophy and religious studies majors in the senior year.